SullivanMuse/fast_c/README.md

 - Package manager
 - Testing framework

+## Error Handling

+- Because returning multiple errors is supported, we use a simple linked list of errors through an out-argument
+- Functions which can error are by convention called `f_err`, and their last argument is of type `ParseError **`
+- Callers must pass in a valid `ParseError **`
+- Callers must check the value of the error pointer after the call

 ## Command-Line Interface

 - `fast FILENAME` Compile and run `FILENAME` and any implicit dependencies